-Our management has concluded that the Company's disclosure controls and procedures were not effective as of September 30, 2014 because of a material weakness in accounting for certain non-routine aspects of the underwritten public offering completed in August 2014 ("August Offering").
-Notwithstanding the material weakness that existed as of September 30, 2014, management has concluded that the consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2013 and subsequent quarterly reports incorporated by reference herein present fairly, in all material respects, the financial position, results of operations and cash flows of Gevo in accordance with accounting principles generally accepted in the United States of America ("GAAP").
+Our management has concluded that our disclosure controls and procedures were not effective as of March 31, 2015 because of a material weakness in accounting for certain non-routine aspects of the underwritten public offering completed in August 2014 ("August Offering").
+Notwithstanding the material weakness that existed as of March 31, 2015, management has concluded that the consolidated financial statements included in the Annual Report on Form 10-K for the fiscal year ended December 31, 2014, as amended, and subsequent quarterly reports incorporated by reference herein present fairly, in all material respects, the financial position, results of operations and cash flows of the Company in accordance with accounting principles generally accepted in the United States of America ("GAAP").
 Management is currently addressing this material weakness in internal control over financial reporting and is committed to remediating it as expeditiously as possible.
-Gevo is implementing enhanced controls and policies with respect to the review and analysis of all working papers of non-routine transactions such as the August Offering.
-Management believes that there are no material inaccuracies or omissions of material fact in the Company's financial statements and, to the best of its knowledge, believes that the consolidated financial statements for the third quarter ended September 30, 2014 incorporated by reference herein fairly present in all material respects the Company's financial position, results of operations, and cash flows in accordance with GAAP.
+We are implementing enhanced controls and policies with respect to the review and analysis of all working papers of non-routine transactions such as the August Offering.

 However, if our remedial measures are insufficient to address the material weakness, or if we, or our independent registered public accounting firm, discover an additional material weakness, the disclosure of that fact, even if quickly remedied, could reduce the market's confidence in our financial statements and harm our stock price.
-In addition, a delay in compliance with Section 404 would subject us to a variety of administrative sanctions, including SEC action, ineligibility for short form resale registration, the suspension or delisting of our common stock from the stock exchange on which it is listed and the inability of registered broker-dealers to make a market in our common stock, which would further reduce our stock price and could harm our business.
+In addition, a delay in compliance with Section 404 could subject us to a variety of administrative sanctions, including SEC action, ineligibility for short form resale registration, the suspension or delisting of our common stock from the stock exchange on which it is listed and the inability of registered broker-dealers to make a market in our common stock, which would further reduce our stock price and could harm our business.